mythvcode/storm-control/README.md

 ## Workflow Description
 1. Initially, the program searches for interfaces to attach based on the `device_regex` or `device_list` configuration options.
 2. Then, it attaches the eBPF XDP program to the identified interfaces and starts counting the packets arriving from these interfaces.
 3. It counts packets for broadcast, IPv4/IPv6, and unknown multicast traffic.
-If the packet count exceeds the `block_threshold` configuration, the specific type of traffic (evaluated separately for each type) will be blocked on the specific interface for the duration specified by `block_delay`.
-Once the `block_delay` period has elapsed, the traffic is unblocked.
+If the packet rate exceeds the `block_threshold` configuration, the specific type of traffic (evaluated separately for each type) will be blocked on the specific interface for the duration specified by `block_delay`.
+Once the `block_delay` period has elapsed, the unblock process starts.
+The process verifies if the packet rate hasn't still exceeded the threshold.
+If it hasn't, unblock the specific traffic type.
 If the `block_enabled` configuration option is set to False, the traffic will not be blocked.
-Instead, the program will only count packets and export counters, thus functioning primarily for observability purposes.
+Instead, the program will only count packets and export counters, functioning primarily for observability purposes.

 ## Program Structure
 The program consists of two main parts: